Mrs. Hart

 "Oh yes!
 I'd love to talk to you!
 She was so good to me!"
 The /a/ vowel on the word love was conspicuously rounded.

 We set a date.
-I showed up at a grand building on Park Avenue at 10 AM, where a white-gloved doorman escorting me to her third floor apartment in an gleaming brass-gated elevator.
-The door opened right into her vestibule which glowed like a jewel box with its red silk walls.
+I showed up at a grand building on Park Avenue at 10 AM, where a white-gloved doorman escorted me to her third-floor apartment in a gleaming brass-gated elevator.
+The door opened right into her vestibule, which glowed like a jewel box with red silk walls.
 A maid greeted me, ushered me into a book and award-filled living room with a piano in one corner, and asked me to wait.
-Mrs. Hart swept into the room 45 minutes later, dressed in a flowing caftan: eyes sparkling, black hair freshly coiffed, bright red lips and rouged cheeks echoing the entry.
+Mrs. Hart swept into the room 45 minutes later, dressed in a flowing caftan: eyes sparkling, black hair freshly coiffed, bright red lips, and rouged cheeks echoing the entry.

 "So...you want to talk about my dear Schoen?"
 She said, shaking my hand and standing tall.
 We sat and plunged into conversation.